stimm-ai/stimm/docs/developer/integration-examples.md

    Define rules that map incoming SIP calls to specific Stimm agents.
 For example, you can route calls from a certain DID to an agent named “support”.

 3. **Deploy the LiveKit SIP server**
-   Stimm includes a Docker service (`livekit‑sip`) that acts as a SIP‑to‑WebRTC gateway.
+   Stimm includes a Docker service (`livekit-sip`) that acts as a SIP-to-WebRTC gateway.
 It registers with your SIP provider and forwards media to LiveKit rooms.

 ### Example: Connecting to a Cloud PBX